VivBramb/ShapingCoralTraits/README.md

 - **3.prepare_data_tables.R**: handle data to make tables for model fitting
 - **4.model_fitting.R**:model fitting and selection for each trait and the morphospace + code for relative figures and tables
 - **5.PCAfigs.R**: code for morphospace figures
-- **response_to_reviewer.R**: code for SM8, which was something we checked upon suggestion of one of the reviewer and decided to include in the revision process
+- **response_to_reviewer.R**: code for SM8, which was a plot made upon suggestion of one of the reviewers during the revision process